|"Play Is The Work of the Child" Maria Montessori Where do the Children Play?, Cat Stevens, 1970

 The most important element of floor-time is your shared enjoyment of an activity with your child.
 If you two

 are having fun, then you're definitely on the right track!

 Follow your child's lead and join him or her.
 It doesn't matter what you do together as long as you are

 See The "Greenspan" Floor Time Model for specific details and Floor Time Basics for an overview.

-how to create a play space.
-Their website has beautiful, natural, open-ended and Waldorf-inspired toys for children
+ages, and how to create a play space.
+Their website has beautiful, natural, open-ended and Waldorf-

 Also see our Natural Toys page.
 Find a play therapist near you at the Association for Play Therapy.